-Your Company is committed to follow the best practices of Corporate Governance and the Board is responsible to ensure the same, from time to time.
+Corporate Governance has become an integral part of every business organization.
+Your Company as a Good Corporate Citizen, is committed to follow the best practices of Corporate Governance and the

-Your Company has duly complied with the Corporate Governance requirements as set out under Chapter IV of the SEBI Listing Regulations, from time to time and the Secretarial Auditor of the Company, vide his Certificate dated 25th May 2022, has confirmed that the Company is and has been compliant with the conditions stipulated in the Chapter IV of the SEBI Listing Regulations.
-The said Certificate is annexed as Annexure 'D' to this Report.
+Board is responsible to ensure the same from time to time.
+Your Company has duly complied with the Corporate Governance requirements as set out under Chapter IV of the SEBI Listing Regulations and the Secretarial Auditor of the Company, vide his Certificate dated 30thMay 2023, has confirmed that the Company is and has been compliant with the conditions stipulated in the Chapter IV of the SEBI Listing Regulations.

 It has been the endeavor of your Company to follow and implement best practices in corporate governance, in letter and spirit.
-A report on Corporate Governance together with a Certificate from the auditors of the Company regarding compliance of conditions of Corporate Governance as stipulated under SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 forms part of this Annual Report is attached.
+A report on Corporate Governance together with a Certificate from the Auditor of the Company regarding compliance of conditions of Corporate Governance as stipulated under SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 forms part of this Annual Report is attached.